Last Updated: August 30, 2022

-A truly bikeable community provides a transportation option, a physical exercise opportunity, and a recreational amenity that could really enhances many aspects of your life.
+A truly bikeable community provides a transportation option, a physical exercise opportunity, and a recreational amenity that could really enhance many aspects of your life.

 Considering that so many car trips are for a very short distance, often less than a mile, the bicycle option helps reduce both traffic congestion and the greenhouse gas emissions that contribute to climate change.

 In many towns and cities, though, bicycle safety would be a major issue for all but the most advanced cyclists, who can, will, and should ride in the vehicular lane unless there is a dedicated bike lane.

 Bicycle advocates swear that this is the safest place for them to be, since motorists readily notice them there.
 In most places, they have every legal right to be on the road.

 Regardless of skill level, cyclists would benefit from more prevalent bicycle facilities including bicycle racks or lockers, convenient bicycle repair shops, and workplace showers.

 A bikeable (also spelled bikable also) community provides a very enjoyable way to exercise.
 In fact, more facilities for biking has been cited by the Centers for Disease Control as a community obesity prevention measure!

 Bicycles also are a way to beat traffic gridlock in areas such as downtowns.